 2nd Degree Assault is charged when a person causes bodily injury to another person (using a deadly weapon or otherwise), or recklessly causes serious bodily injury to another person using a deadly weapon.

 3rd Degree Assault is charged whenever a person recklessly, knowingly, or with criminal negligence, causes bodily injury to another person.
-This offense is also charged whenever a person causes a bodily fluid to come into contact with a peace officer, EMT, or firefighter, when the intent is to annoy, alarm, harm, or infect.
+This offense is also charged whenever a person causes a bodily fluid to come into contact with a peace officer, EMT, or firefighter, with the intent to annoy, alarm, harm, or infect.

 Vehicular Assault is charged whenever a person drives their car in a reckless way, and is the proximate cause of serious bodily injury to another person.
 This offense is most often charged following a drunk driving incident.